Jennifer Pietenpol

-Jennifer Pietenpol is Chief Scientific and Strategic Officer, Executive Vice-President for Research, and the Ingram Professor of Cancer Research at Vanderbilt University Medical Center.
-Pietenpol additionally serves as the Chief Scientific Advisor to the Susan G. Komen Foundation for breast cancer.
+Jennifer Pietenpol is Chief Scientific and Strategic Officer, Executive Vice-President for Research, Professor of Biochemistry, and Ingram Professor of Cancer Research at Vanderbilt University Medical Center.
+Pietenpol additionally serves as the Chief Scientific Advisor to the Susan G. Komen Foundation.

-Pietenpol's early research focused on the signaling of the p53 gene within the breast cancer family, specifically Triple Negative Breast Cancer.
-Pietenpol used a combined approach of bioinformatics and genetics to make discoveries on the signaling behavior of the p53 gene family.
+Pietenpol's research focuses on uncovering the molecular basis of epithelial cancers with an emphasis on the signaling pathways of the p53 family of tumor supressor proteins within breast cancers, specifically in triple-negative breast cancer (TNBC).

-Pietenpol serves as an elected fellow of the American Association for the Advancement of Science (2012) and the American Association for Cancer Research Academy (2022).
+Pietenpol is an elected fellow of the American Association for the Advancement of Science (2012) and the American Association for Cancer Research Academy (2022).
+She served as director of the Vanderbilt-Ingram Cancer Center, Vanderbilt's NCI-designated comprehensive cancer center, from 2007 to 2022.
 In 2008 she was appointed by President George Bush to serve on the National Cancer Advisory Board for the National Cancer Institute.
 In 2016 she was selected to serve on then Vice-President Joe Biden's National Cancer Moonshot Program's Blue Ribbon Panel.

 Education

 Pietenpol studied biology at Carleton College.
 She received her PhD in cell biology at Vanderbilt University School of Medicine in 1990.
 She was a postdoc fellow at Johns Hopkins School of Medicine.
-She was an assistant professor of Biochemistry at Vanderbilt from 1994.
+She became an assistant professor of Biochemistry at Vanderbilt School of Medicine in 1994 and professor of Biochemistry and Otolaryngology in 2002.

 Research

-Pietenpol and her research group have developed techniques for analysis of p53 and p53 family member chromatin binding and identification of p53 family target genes.
-Her team is also responsible for delineating p73 binding sites within the mammal the genome and the discovery that p73, another mammal protein gene, is required for ovarian folliculogenesis, multiciliogenesis, and certain regulation of the Foxj1-associated genes within mammals.
+Pietenpol and her research group have developed techniques to map p53-chromatin interactions and identify p53-regulated genes.
+Her team is also responsible for delineating p73 binding sites within the mammal the genome and the discovery that p73, another mammal protein gene, is required for ovarian folliculogenesis, multiciliogenesis, and certain regulation of the Foxj1-associated genes within mammals, which provide insight into inflammatory disease.

-Her team successfully classified TNBC into 4 molecular subtypes―basal-like 1 (BL1), basal-like 2 (BL2), mesenchymal (M), and luminal androgen receptor (LAR).
-This was performed by the integration of molecular genomic techniques with bioinformatics, a tenant of Pietenpol's work.
+Her group successfully classified TNBC into 4 molecular subtypes―basal-like 1 (BL1), basal-like 2 (BL2), mesenchymal (M), and luminal androgen receptor (LAR).
+This classification framework has been validated and has informed multiple clinical trials.

-Recently, she and her team has focused on better understanding LAR TNBC, which is a rare subtype of TNBC that expresses androgen receptors, making it difficult to clinically treat.
+Recently, she and her team have focused on LAR TNBC, which is a rare subtype of TNBC that expresses androgen receptors, making it difficult to clinically treat.